lsu-ddem/DDEM-Main/content/authors/admin/_index.md

 {{< /spoiler >}}

 <br>
-DDEM classes are designed to not only teach specific technical skills but to prepare students with marketable 21st century skills that are applicable	in any field.
+DDEM classes are also designed to prepare students with marketable 21st century skills that are applicable	in any field.
 21st century skills can be broken down into three categories:

 {{< spoiler text="Learning Skills" >}}
   - Critical thinking